MontiCore/feature-diagram/fd-lang/src/main/grammars/FeatureDiagram.md

 * This language component uses the language component **[de.monticore.Cardinality][Cardinality MLC]**
 * This language component uses the language component **[de.monticore.types.MCBasicTypes][MCBasicTypes MLC]**
 * This language component can be used in combination with the language component **[FeatureConfiguration][FeatureConfiguration MLC]**
+* There are language components for partial configurations of feature models and for feature models with attributes

 <!--